MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/Meters/meters.md

 ### Party
 PlayFab Party is a low-latency chat and data communication solution for cross-platform and cross-device multiplayer games.
 The voice and text features in Party can be used as a standalone chat solution or in conjunction with other features in PlayFab's Multiplayer product.
 There are four key meters used to bill Party utilization:

-* **Connectivity**: Metered by number of player minutes connected to a network.
+* **Party Connectivity**: Metered by number of player minutes connected to a network.
 Metering starts when a player creates a network or joins a network, and it stops when they have disconnected.
-* **Voice**: Metered by number of player minutes speaking.
+* **Party Voice**: Metered by number of player minutes speaking.
 When a player is connected to a network and is actively speaking, that player voice activity is measured and metered.
-* **Cognitive Services**: Metered by number of player minutes using Speech to Text, Text to Speech, or Translation features.
+* **Party Cognitive Services**: Metered by number of player minutes using Speech to Text, Text to Speech, or Translation features.
-* **Network Egress** This is data sent from PlayFab's relay and voice servers.
+* **Party Network Egress** This is data sent from PlayFab's relay and voice servers.
 This is congruent to the aggregate amount of data that players receive from the network.
+Data sent via peer-to-peer connections does not pass through PlayFab's relay networks and does not accrue to the Party Network Egress meter.

+You can also use this [Party pricing calculator](https://playfab.com/party-calculator/) to estimate your monthly bill based on your projections.

 > [!NOTE]
 > Party Network Egress is metered and priced separately from Multiplayer Servers Network Egress.